dufguix/ovh-dns-token-gen/readme.md

 - See all credentials infos
 - See credentials of an app
 - Create credential/consumer key for DNS zone API
-- Delete an app and all its credentials
+- Delete an app and revoke all its credentials
 - Delete a credential

 ## How to run